sdss/clu/docs/sphinx/parser.rst

 - The *string* that is received by an actor indicating that it must perform a certain task.
 - A *command parser* is the code that interprets the command string and executed a certain function.
 - The callback function called by the command parser is also called a command.
 - When a command is received by the actor, an instance of `.Command` is used to store the the command string and to keep track of its status.
+We refer to this object as an *actor-side command* or *actor command*.
+- When a command is sent from a client to the actor, the same `.Command` class is used to track its status.
+While the class is the same, these commands cannot write to the users (since clients can't) but are aware of the replies that they receive from the actor being commanded.
+We refer to these commands as *client-side command* or *client command* and its specific features are described in more detail in :ref:`actor-communication`.

 When an actor received a command string via its communication channel, it creates a `.Command` object with information about the string, the commander, the command id, and other parameters specific to the type of actor.
 The `.Command` is then processed by `~.BaseActor.parse_command`, which determines the command callback to execute.
 At that point the `status <.CommandStatus>` of the `.Command` is set to `~.CommandStatus.RUNNING`.